Maple: Tonewood

 Maple is considered a tonewood, or a wood that carries sound waves well, and is used in numerous musical instruments.
 Maple is harder and has a brighter sound than mahogany, which is another major tonewood used in instrument manufacturing.

 The back, sides, and neck of most violins, violas, cellos, and double basses are made from maple.

 Electric guitar necks are commonly made from maple, having good dimensional stability.
 The necks of the Fender Stratocaster and Telecaster were originally an entirely maple one piece neck, but later were also available with rosewood fingerboards.
 Les Paul desired an all maple guitar, but due to the weight of maple, only the tops of Gibson's Les Paul guitars are made from carved maple, often using quilted or flamed maple tops.
 Due to its weight, very few solid body guitars are made entirely from maple, but many guitars have maple necks, tops or veneers.

-Maple is also often used to make bassoons and sometimes for other woodwind instruments like maple recorders.
+Maple is also often used to make bassoons and sometimes other woodwind instruments such as recorders.

 Many drums are made from maple.
 From the 1970s to the 1990s, maple drum kits were a vast majority of all drum kits made, but in recent years, birch has become popular for drums once again.
 Some of the best drum-building companies use maple extensively throughout their mid-pro range.
 Maple drums are favored for their bright resonant sound.
-Certain types of drum sticks are also made from maple.
+Certain drum sticks are also made from maple.

 Agriculture

 During late winter to early spring in northeastern North America, when the night-to-day temperatures change from freezing to thawing, maple trees may be tapped for sap to manufacture maple syrup.
 The sap is sent via tubing to a sugar house where it is boiled to produce syrup or made into maple sugar or maple taffy.
 It takes about 40 L of sugar maple sap to make 1 L of syrup.
 While any Acer species may be tapped for syrup, many do not have sufficient quantities of sugar to be commercially useful, whereas sugar maples (A. saccharum) are most commonly used to produce maple syrup.
-Québec, Canada is a major producer of maple syrup, an industry worth about 500 million Canadian dollars annually.
+Quebec is a major producer of maple syrup, an industry worth about 500 million Canadian dollars annually.

 Also, as these trees are a major source of pollen in early spring before many other plants have flowered, maple flowers are a source of foraging for honeybees that play a commercially important role in general agriculture and in natural habitats.

 Pulpwood

 Maple is used as pulpwood.
 The fibers have relatively thick walls that prevent collapsing upon drying.
 This gives good bulk and opacity in paper.
-Maple also gives paper good printing properties.
+With a lignin content of approximately 21%, maple is often processed into high yield pulp to enhance printing properties.